Niclashpunkt/git-collaboration-exercise/disc_1_song_06.md

-when out tiger hunting with his elephant and gun in case of accidents he always took his mum who's the only *inaudibile* bullet headed sex and mothers song
+when out tiger hunting with his elephant and gun in case of accidents he always took his mum who's the only *inaudible* bullet headed sex and mothers song

 all the children sing